Use of Numbers in Chinese Slogans

 A more recent example is Jiang Zemin‘s Three Represents (三个代表 / 三個代表 sānge dàibiǎo), an obscurely worded attempt to broaden the party beyond its old class-struggle ideological background.
 The essence of the Three Represents was that the party should represent 1. the requirements of the development of China’s advanced productive forces, 2. the orientation of the development of China’s advanced culture, and 3. the fundamental interests of the overwhelming majority of the people in China.
 The upshot of this word salad was that party membership became open to businessmen and managers.

-But the predilection for this kind of terminology goes well beyond such well-known political examples.
-The Chinese seem remarkably susceptible to encapsulations of policy using numbers.
-Recently I came across several interesting examples of this phenomenon in the field of work safety.
+But the predilection for this kind of terminology does not stop at politics.
+The Chinese are remarkably susceptible to encapsulations of policy using numbers.
+Recently I came across several interesting examples in the field of work safety.

 One is ‘three-tier safety education’ (三级安全教育 / 三級安全教育 sānjí ānquán jiàoyù).
-This is the basic concept for conducting worker safety training in factories and mines.
-It refers to the requirement that new staff must undergo safety training 1) when they join the factory, 2) at the workshop level, and 3) at the job level.
+This is the basic concept for worker safety training in factories and mines.
+New staff must undergo safety training 1) when they join the factory, 2) at the workshop level, and 3) at the job level.

 Another is the ‘four new's’ (四新 sìxīn).
-This refers to the adoption of ‘new materials, new equipment, new manufacturing processes, and new technologies’ (新材料、新设备、新工艺、新技术 / 新材料、新設備、新工藝、新技術 xīn-cáiliào, xīn-shèbèi, xīn-gōngyì, xīn-jìshù), all of which are occasions for the compulsory training and education of workers.
+This refers to the adoption of ‘new materials, new equipment, new manufacturing processes, and new technologies’ (新材料、新设备、新工艺、新技术 / 新材料、新設備、新工藝、新技術 xīn-cáiliào, xīn-shèbèi, xīn-gōngyì, xīn-jìshù), all of which are junctures for compulsory worker training.

-My favourite is the ‘four not let passes’ (四不放过 / 四不放過 sì búfànguò), which is a principle for dealing with industrial accidents.
-Government policy is that no industrial accident should be allowed to pass until four conditions have been fulfilled: 1) the causes of the accident have been determined, 2) those responsible have been dealt with, 3) those responsible and the people around the accident have been educated, and 4) practical corrective measures have been implemented.
+My favourite is the ‘four not let passes’ (四不放过 / 四不放過 sì búfànguò),a principle for dealing with industrial accidents.
+Government policy is that no industrial accident should be allowed to pass until four conditions have been met: 1) the causes of the accident have been determined, 2) those responsible have been dealt with, 3) those responsible and the people around the accident have been educated, and 4) practical corrective measures have been implemented.
 This is an obvious attempt to combat lackadaisical attitudes to industrial accidents.

-Finally, there is the ‘”three simultaneous” management system’ (“三同时”管理制度 / ”三同時“管理制度 ‘sān-tóngshí’ guǎnlǐ zhìdù).
-This is a national-level policy on pollution prevention systems which mandates that such systems should be ‘designed, constructed and commissioned’ at the same time as the main project itself (hence the ‘three simultaneouses’).
-The requirement is designed to ensure that pollution prevention measures are integrated into projects rather than tacked on later.
+Finally, there is the ‘”three simultaneous” management system’ (“三同时”管理制度 / “三同時”管理制度 ‘sān-tóngshí’ guǎnlǐ zhìdù).
+This is a national-level policy on pollution prevention systems which mandates that they should be ‘designed, constructed and commissioned’ at the same time as the main project itself (hence the ‘three simultaneouses’).
+This is to ensure that pollution prevention measures are integrated into projects rather than tacked on later.

 In the past it would have been quite a job finding the meaning of such terms without access to official documents or people in the know.
 Fortunately we now have the Internet, making it possible to check the meaning with a quick search of Google or Baidu.
 But it is hard to imagine the Internet and all its electronic information being maintained intact for hundreds of years into the future, and one can only wonder how people will fare if they ever have to try and make sense of documents from our era.